okxpii/Formula-1-Tyre-Compound-Analysis/README.md

-This is my final project from ORIE 3120 in the Spring 2022, where I used a formula 1 dataset to analyze qualifying performance and tyre life.
+This is my final project from ORIE 3120 (Practical tools for Operationes Research, Machine Learning, and Data Science) in the Spring 2022, where I used a formula 1 dataset to analyze qualifying performance and tyre life.